Wolox/async-requests/README.md

 ### Usage

-This gem provides a [Sidekiq worker](https://github.com/Wolox/async-requests/blob/master/app/workers/async_request/job_processor.rb) that will call an instance method named `execute` of any class you give and will store the response in the database.
+This gem provides a [Sidekiq worker](https://github.com/Wolox/async-requests/blob/master/app/workers/async_request/job_processor.rb) that will call an instance method named `execute` of any given class and store the response in the database.
 In order to do this, we provide a model named `AsyncRequest::Job` that will handle the queue of the worker with the params.

 * IMPORTANT: The response of the worker will store the response as a string and the status code as an integer.